Partner: Off-Grid Electric

-Big Idea: To create a reliable money-making machine for the large majority of Tanzanians who raise chickens.
-This involves an energy-efficient, solar powered egg incubator that will enable small-scale chicken farmers to have independence over the hatching process, increased revenue, and greater financial stability compared to their otherwise meager and volatile chicken farming income.
+Kukua is a money-making machine for the large majority of off-grid farmers who raise chickens.
+Artificial incubation with Kukua affords farmers independence over the hatching process, increased revenue, and greater financial stability compared to their otherwise meager and volatile chicken farming income.

 Our goal is to have the Kukua incubator widely available to allow farmers to be more financially secure because they can depend upon their chicken farming as a steady income.